RebacaInc/functest/README.md

 # functest
-Rebaca Private repo for Functest
+Rebaca Public repo for Functest Updates

+This primarily incorporates changes to validate OAI EPC using ABot Test Orchestrator; with Juju as the deployment tool.